How To Make Christmas Coconut Ball Robins. Fancy making some coconut ball robins?

-How sweet and fun are these to make?
+How adorable, sweet and really fun to make are these to robins?

 Perfect for making with the children over the Christmas holidays.
 So much fun.

 Preparation time: 1 hour + cooling

 Total time: 1 hour 5 minutes + cooling